 In a decreasingly connected global world, especially when conducting business in transnational requests, it’s pivotal to take into consideration the communication characteristics of different societies and global communication challenges.
 You need to adapt your approach to verbal and written communication by considering the various approaches, perceptions, and styles of different cultures.
 Understanding these differences and being able to adapt to communication styles, traditions, and even expectations is important in establishing relationships.

 Communication style is a collectively learned and shared behavior among individuals of the same nationality, ethnicity, religious beliefs, and so on.
 Communication styles play a significant role in how individuals perceive the world, interpret life, and shape their professional lives.
 The cultural diversity encountered in today’s world is a challenge that requires careful attention when communicating in the global arena.
-When conducting communication conditioning related to your business, it’s important to consider the ensuing rudiments:
+When conducting communication conditioning related to your business, it’s important to consider the ensuing rudiments, including localization testing to ensure that your communication resonates effectively across different cultural contexts.

 1. Language and Dialects

 Language barriers and cultural differences can lead to significant global communication challenges between a business and its international customers and employees.
-Improper speech, misinterpretation of words and gestures, or the use of specific accents or dialects can negatively impact team cohesion, resulting in animosity and conflicts.
+Improper speech, misinterpretation of words and gestures, or the use of specific accents, dialects, or even varying languages can negatively impact team cohesion, resulting in animosity and conflicts.
+The distinction between dialect vs. language can also play a role in these challenges, as what may be considered a dialect in one region might be viewed as a separate language in another.
 Because of these factors, it is important to foster comprehensive communication to promote cross-cultural communication within a multinational business.

 2. Religious Beliefs